ClickCease

 While individual dogs of any breed can vary in temperament, pit bulls as a group are often known for having many positive traits when properly socialized and trained:

-- 5. Even temper and stability.
-When well-socialized and trained, pit bulls are frequently noted for their calm, stable demeanors.
+• 5.
+Even temper and stability.
+When well-socialized and trained, pit bulls are often noted for their calm and stable demeanors.

 Like any dog, pit bulls require proper training, socialization, and care from responsible owners to develop into well-adjusted canine companions.